 Well, the best way, as is often the case, is to get in touch with your creative side.

-We’ve gathered some of our favourite branded holiday campaigns, along with what we think makes them especially interesting.
+We’ve gathered some of our favorite branded holiday campaigns, along with what we think makes them especially interesting.
 Whether it’s a stunningly simple concept or an example of bold, disruptive thinking, they all have something to teach us about harnessing a little of that yuletide marketing magic.

 When a Brand Becomes Christmas